Optional Utilities#

 Pre-processing is the transformation of a float model to prepare it for quantization.
 It consists of the following three optional steps:

-Symbolic shape inference: This is best suited for transformer models.
+Symbolic shape inference: This step is best suited for transformer models.

 ONNX shape inference.